goeland86/MonsterKossel/README.md

   - Main body center
   - Main body left
   - Main body right

+OPTIONAL

-- OPTIONAL - for fixing the printer to a base plate, base corner holder 6x (recommend in flexible material to dampen vibrations).
+- base corner holder 6x (recommend in flexible material to dampen vibrations, to hold the printer properly in place on a plate/table).
+- CPAP-fan-diffuser 1x (to bring in part cooling air from an outside fan blowing cold air onto the part, recommend PETG/high temp material)

+If using an E3D watercooling kit for the hotend:

+- Watercooling-pump-bracket-bottom x1
+- Watercooling-pump-bracket-top x1

 #### Non-printed parts: